JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-21-bert_sequence_classifier_sentiment_it.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned for Italian language, leveraging `Bert` embeddings and `BertForSequenceClassification` for text classification purposes.
+This model has been fine-tuned for Italian language, leveraging `Bert` embeddings and `BertForSequenceClassification` for text classification purposes.

 ## Predicted Entities